 This segment teaches students a technique for identifying and planning specific problems to eliminate.

-These are the automated, fill-able PDF worksheets, printable PDF (not automated) and Microsoft Excel spreadsheet form for Determine the Problem and Focus on the Problem that can be completed online or printed to complete manually.
+These resources include the automated, fill-able PDF worksheets, printable PDF (not automated) and Microsoft Excel spreadsheet form for Determine the Problem and Focus on the Problem that can be completed online or printed to complete manually.
 Some mobile devices are not compatible with the automated format.

 This lecture describes a case where the challenge to connect the problem to expressed needs almost prevented an organization from getting funded.
 You will learn how they were able to ultimately acquire the funding that was requested.